magdalenaim/Project_Python/readme.md

 # The Analysis
 Following Jupyter notebook aimed at investigating specific aspects of the data job market, answering some of the following questions:
-??? questions are ## like a subparagraphs

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

 I identified the top 3 job positions in Poland and Czechia and determined the top 5 skills required for each.
 The following query highlights the skills to focus on based on the specific role you are targeting.

 Check Jupyter notebook for details, Chapter: 2.
-SKILL DEMAND ??? should I add link ???
+SKILL DEMAND

 ### Visualize Data
 ```python